NeoCellSsjGod/empires-and-allies/README.md

 ## Project

 ***Actual objectives***:
+- Map, troops and building resources must be recovered.
+Thes where stored in Zynga's servers, not in the Flash.
 - Recreate a game server and link the game launcher to it.
 - Transform Facebook social stuff to a new service.